O2 and VCCP Give EU Roaming a Football Travel Story

 O2's OOH Billboard | Source: O2

-Backing the campaign are customer-facing offers, including three months of free Super Duolingo and 30% off Voi e-bikes and scooters.
+Customer-facing offers, including three months of free Super Duolingo and 30% off Voi e-bikes and scooters, also back the campaign.

 O2's Football Push

-Brands often tie utility products to cultural moments because these are rare opportunities to earn relevance.
+Brands tie utility products to cultural events because these are rare opportunities to earn relevance.

 And with the World Cup this year expected to reach over 6 billion people worldwide, it's an opportunity brands just can't pass up.